GeekTrainer/learn-django/Module5/Module5_Unit4.md

 In the first addition we have created another **ListView** to feed the shelter lists to the **update_delete_shelters** template.
 In the next section we needed to import both `UpdateView`, and `DeleteView`.
 We are also defining the class for both of these functions, and what will happen when the form is considered valid.

-After creating the views we then need to define the paths for all three templates in the app **urls.py** file by entering the below code under the comment `# [TODO]: Add the below code for our Shelter UpdateView, DeleteView and update_delete_shelters template page to call these functions`.
+After creating the views we then need to define the paths for all three templates.

+5. In the app **urls.py** file enter the below code under the comment `# [TODO]: Add the below code for our Shelter UpdateView, DeleteView and update_delete_shelters template page to call these functions`.

 ```python
   # [TODO]: Add the below code for our Shelter UpdateView, DeleteView and update_delete_shelters template page to call these functions